CrossTheRoadElec/Phoenix6-Documentation/source/docs/troubleshooting/canbus-troubleshooting.rst

 ------------------------

 We need to rule out same-ID versus bad-bus-wiring.

-There are two approaches.
+There are two approaches:

-Approach 1 will help troubleshoot bad wiring and common IDs.
+- Approach 1 will help troubleshoot bad wiring and common IDs.
-Approach 2 will only be effective in troubleshooting common IDs, but this method is noteworthy because it is simple/quick (no wiring changes, just pull breakers).
+- Approach 2 will only be effective in troubleshooting common IDs, but this method is noteworthy because it is simple/quick (no wiring changes, just pull breakers).

 The specific instructions for changing device ID are in the next section.
 Review this if needed.